MAKING TAX DIGITAL FOR INCOME TAX SELF ASSESSMENT

 Finalisation statements.
 This is also known as the crystallisation statement.
 It brings together all the information included in the separate MTD reports, as well as other taxable income that you would have normally put on the Self Assessment, to calculate overall tax liability for the year.
 This basically replaces the Self assessment tax return and you will have to put on all the information you would normally put on your tax return.

 Announced in July 2020, the starting dates for MTD for ITSA are as follows:

-Existing trading income: first accounting period starting on or after 6 April 2026 with a turnover of £50,000 or more.
+Existing trading income: Accounting period starting on or after 6 April 2026 with a turnover of £50,000 or more.